UMDOER/PSYC341OER/_pages/attention-consciousness/inattentionalblindness.md

 sidebar:
   nav: "attconnav"
 ---
-By Daniel Simons
-University of Illinois at Urbana-Champaign
+By Daniel Simons, University of Illinois at Urbana-Champaign

 # Inattentional Blindness